Updated 2/15/2021. Originally Published 8/21/2015.

 TIMELINESS MATTERS!
 PEOPLE ARE KEEPING TRACK

-Suggestion: If needed, track your working hours – confidentially and consistently.
+If needed, track your working hours, accomplishments, and issues – confidentially and consistently.

 BE CAREFUL WHAT YOU SAY, DO AND POST

-Suggestion: If you are not sure if you should post it, ask yourself – “Would I want my (mother/father/minister, etc.) to review this?
-If you hesitated to answer for even one second – don’t post.
+If you are not sure if you should post it, ask yourself, “Would I want my (mother/father/minister, etc.) to review this?”
+If you hesitated to answer for even one second – do not post.
 Your next job interview may depend on it.

 YOU MAY BE THE LAST TO KNOW YOU HAVE A PROBLEM